Total fire bans Hazard reduction burns Cane burning Koalas and bushfires Bushfire smoke Asset Protection Zones Emergency Dashboard

 Council is not the authority in emergencies.

-The lead agency for bushfires is the NSW Rural Fire Service.
+The lead agency for bushfires is the NSW Rural Fire Service (RFS).

 Council rangers cannot attend to fires.

-Bushfire danger period 1 September to 31 March
+Bushfire danger period in the Tweed is usually 1 September to 31 March.

 Total fire bans